How to reference ASCOT

-When referencing ASCOT, we recommend that you cite the following papers, with the corresponding guidance alongside which you will receive along with your registration approval email.
+When referencing ASCOT, please cite the following papers, with the corresponding guidance that you will receive along with your registration approval email.

 Main academic reference (with preference weights):